-There is a requirement in the Prudential Code to ensure that the estimate for the CFR at the end of 2026 is not exceeded by gross debt budgeted at the end of 2024.
+There is a requirement in the Prudential Code to ensure that the estimate for the CFR at the end of 2028 does not generally exceed gross debt budgeted at the end of 2026.
 This requirement seeks to ensure that over the medium term, debt will only be for a capital purpose.